maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 For the sake of simplicity let’s remember this: the groups are hierarchical, and a task is part of a task group.
 The bigger the depth of the hierarchy, the more the weight gets diluted.
 Adding a heavily weighted task to one child group is not going to afflict the overall tasks tree the same as it would do if it was part of the root group.

 Each entity, whether a task or a task group, is treated the same.
-If is a group, the time accounting is applied [to the currently locally running entity](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4586) and [recursively through the hierarchy](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11158).
+If is a group, the time accounting is applied [to the currently locally running entity](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4586) and [recursively up through the hierarchy](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11158).

 ### The update of the virtual runtime